 - List of IFC GUIDs of visible/selected/colored components

-You will experience a dramatic slow-down of performance when synchronizing to BIMcollab Cloud when the list of IFC GUIDs becomes huge while working with big projects.
+You will experience a dramatic slow-down of performance when synchronizing to BIMcollab Nexus when the list of IFC GUIDs becomes huge while working with big projects.
 Imagine a model of an office tower with more than 200.000 components.
 If they were all saved to a viewpoint this one viewpoint would contain more than 30Mb of data.
 Imagine having 30 of those viewpoints: they add up to 1Gb of data!
 This is why it is important to create viewpoints effectively.

 Create light-weighted 3D views

-By default, the BCF Manager and BIMcollab ZOOM use the properties of the active view to store information in the viewpoint.
+By default, the BCF Manager and BIMcollab Zoom use the properties of the active view to store information in the viewpoint.
 To reduce the amount of data stored in a viewpoint, you can start by editing the display of your model in the current 3D view.
 You can choose to only show the part of the model which is necessary for understanding the issue you want to report.
 You can hide elements by zones, floors...
 Only keep the important components in the active view to limit the size of the viewpoint.